Exclusive: India battles big pharma over cough syrup abuse, reducing supplies

 Sales of the drug in India fell 4 percent to 121 million bottles in the year through August, and 15 percent in the year before, according to IMS Health, a healthcare statistics provider.

-“A large number of regulators were in favour of strict control,” said Akun Sabharwal, drugs controller for southern Telangana state, who attended the meeting.
+“A large number of regulators were in favor of strict control,” said Akun Sabharwal, drugs controller for southern Telangana state, who attended the meeting.

 The federal drugs official, who spoke on condition of anonymity, said an outright ban would not be easy to impose, given the medicine’s importance.
 Abbott estimates roughly 60 million people suffer from regular dry cough in India.